tuliopaim/EasyCqrs/README.md

 Each command scope are composed with:

-* CommandResult
+- CommandResult
-* CommandInput
+- CommandInput
-* CommandInputValidator
+- CommandInputValidator
-* CommandHandler
+- CommandHandler

 ### CommandResult

-The `CommandResult` express what is returned from your `CommandHandler`, inherit from it if you want to return any extra information.
+The `CommandResult` express what is returned from your `CommandHandler`.
+Inherit from it if you want to return any extra information.

-> :warning: To validation pipeline work properly your custom command result class **must** have a parameterless contructor, otherwise your handler will not compile.
+> :warning: To validation and exception pipeline work properly your custom command result class **must** have a public parameterless contructor, otherwise your handler will not compile. :warning:
-:warning:

 ```csharp
 public class NewPersonCommandResult : CommandResult